 How I Set Up My Bait Hive

 A beekeeper is not always lucky – but sometimes things work out well.
 This is a true story about my favorite bait hive and the excitement I experienced one summer.
-(This happened several years ago).
+It was my first big honey bee swarming experience.

 My bait hive consisting of an old unpainted hive body has been sitting on a tree limb about 50 yards from my bee yard for a couple of months.

 Inside the box (with a nailed-on plywood bottom and attached wooden top with screws for easy removal), I have only 2 frames – both with some old wax on the sides.

 There was no particular reason for choosing these frames, they were handy and had some “comb smell” on them.